 Humans also love being able to look at videos and images that tell a story.
 Since that’s the case, make sure you include them on your website as long as they help tell the story of what your business and brand is about.

-It’s also important to have the images or video represent the end result or the benefit of doing business with you.
+Likewise it is important to have the images or video represent the end result or the benefit of doing business with you.
 This includes using real video and real photos whenever possible as part of your visual marketing strategy.

-- Avoid stock photos
+- Avoid stock photos when possible

 - Use simple and recognizable icons